-We are delighted to have been awarded the School Games GOLD award for 2 years running - 2016/17 & 2017/18.
+We are delighted to have been awarded the School Games GOLD award for 3 years running from 2016 - 2019.
 The School Games Mark is a Government led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
 The Sports Premium funding has been a significant factor in achieving this accolade as outlined in more detail below.

 The Departments for Education, Health and Culture, Media and Sport provides funding of £150 million per annum to improve provision of physical education (PE) and sport in primary schools.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.
 Please see below for details of how Childer Thornton uses this funding.
 Also please read the attachments below for information on how we are using our grant for 2017/18 and our allocation for 2017/18 from the DfE.